ScottSucksAtProgramming/EMScribe/README.md

 4. **Configure Ollama:**

-   Ensure Ollama is running locally and accessible at `http://localhost:11434`.
+   Ensure [Ollama](https://github.com/ollama/ollama) is running locally and accessible at `http://localhost:11434`.

 ### Verify the Installation

-To verify that everything is set up correctly, run the tests:
+Run the tests to make sure everything is set up correctly:

 ```bash
 pytest
 ```

-If all tests pass, your installation is successful and you are ready to use EMScribe.
+If all tests pass, congratulations!
+You're ready to use EMScribe. 🎉

-## Using the `emscribe` Command
+## 🚀 Using EMScribe

-### Adding `emscribe` to Your PATH
+### Adding EMScribe to Your PATH

 To use the `emscribe` command from any directory, add it to your PATH.
 Add the following line to your shell configuration file (e.g., `.bashrc`, `.zshrc`, or `.profile`):